qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

   point of a quantum program
 - An attribute named `"qir_profile"` with the value `"base_profile"` identifying the profile the entry point has been compiled for
-- An attribute named `"output_labels"` with an arbitrary string value that identifies the schema used by a [compiler frontend](https://en.wikipedia.org/wiki/Compiler#Front_end) that produced the IR to label the recorded output
+- An attribute named `"output_labeling_schema"` with an arbitrary string value that identifies the schema used by a [compiler frontend](https://en.wikipedia.org/wiki/Compiler#Front_end) that produced the IR to label the recorded output
-- An attribute named `"required_qubits"` indicating the number of qubits used by the entry point
+- An attribute named `"required_num_qubits"` indicating the number of qubits used by the entry point
-- An attribute named `"required_results"` indicating the maximal number of measurement results that need to be stored while executing the entry point function
+- An attribute named `"required_num_results"` indicating the maximal number of measurement results that need to be stored while executing the entry point function

 Optionally, additional attributes may be attached to the entry point.
-Any custom function attributes attached to the entry point will be reflected as metadata in the program output; this includes both mandatory and optional attributes but not parameter attributes or return value attributes.
+Any custom function attributes attached to the entry point should be reflected as metadata in the program output; this includes both mandatory and optional attributes but not parameter attributes or return value attributes.
 This in particular implies that the [labeling schema](#output-recording) used in the recorded output can be identified by looking at the metadata in the produced output.
 See the specification of the [output schemas](../output_schemas/) for more information about how metadata is represented in the output schema.